 - 2 teaspoons cilantro chopped.
 Or fresh parsley

-Melt 1 tablespoon of the butter in a skillet and saute the ahm until the slices are lightly browned.
+- Melt 1 tablespoon of the butter in a skillet and saute the ham until the slices are lightly browned.
 Place the ham in the bottom of two oven proof dishes.
 Oval ramekins work well here, 8 x 6 x 2 inches.

-Baked Eggs and Avocado with Ham … It’s What’s for Brunch
+Baked Avocado and Egg Breakfast … It’s What’s for Brunch